covprehension/CoVprehension/README.md

 ### Local installation & Setup

+First of all, make sure ruby is intalled on your computer.

 1. Clone the repo `git clone https://github.com/covprehension/CoVprehension.git`
 2. Move in the folder `cd CoVprehension`
 3. Install plugins: `bundle install`